Prerequisites

 You can repeat the same command to apply any changes to your values.yaml file configuration in the future.

-Changing the target Connectware
+Changing the Target Connectware

 If you are not deploying the agent in the same Kubernetes namespace, or even inside the same Kubernetes cluster, you need to specify the hostname under which Connectware is reachable for this agent.